websanco/liferay-learn/docs/commerce/2.x/en/promoting-products/introduction-to-discounts.md

 # Introduction to Discounts

-Discounts are created in the _Discounts_ menu in the _Control Panel_.
+Discounts are created in the _Discounts_ menu in the _Global Applications_ &rarr; _Commerce_.
 Users can create multiple types of discounts and incentives, such as:

 * Reducing the price of specific products
 * Offering free shipping